bustad/tracks/README.md

-# Downloader and playlist creator of songs from all years of Trackslistan
+# Downloader and playlist creator of songs from Trackslistan

 See `tracks.ipynb` for an overview of the entire process.